 Find out more about Roar’s Volunteering opportunities, what you can do and what they can do for you.
 Download our “Gain as much as you give by volunteering“ leaflet.

-Some of Roar’s volunteering offer opportunities to get paid opportunities.
+Some of Roar’s volunteering roles offer opportunities to get paid self-employment.
 Currently this is through our “Roar do Feet” and “Roar do Digital” projects.
 Read more about these opportunities in our “Pathways to Paid Work Opportunities” pdf leaflet.

 Roar provides opportunities for older adults to maintain independence and to maximise health and wellbeing.
 Here are three more exciting projects:

 - Otago Exercise programme is a specially designed set of exercises whose purpose is to improve strength and balance in older people.